 - Works of art including statuary and pictures intended for public exhibition in a museum or art gallery;

-- Works of art namely memorials of a public character intended to be put up in a public place including, materials used or to be used in their construction, whether worked or not;
+- Works of art namely memorials of a public character displayed in a public place including, materials used or reserved for future use in their construction, whether worked or not;

 - Antiques intended for public exhibition in a public museum or national institution;

-- Exemption to re-import of unclaimed postal articles which were originally posted in India and re-imported as unclaimed, refused or redirected.
+- Exemption to re-import of unclaimed postal articles, originally posted in India and re-imported as unclaimed, refused or redirected.

-- Exemption to engines and parts of aircraft, when reimported into India after having been exported, from the customs duty leviable on the value of goods which were exported [customs duty is leviable on the cost of repair], which includes the charges paid for the materials as well as for labour, insurance and freight) in the following cases:-
+- Exemption to engines and parts of aircraft, when re-imported into India after exported, from the customs duty leviable on the value of exported goods [customs duty is leviable on the cost of repair], which includes the charges paid for the materials as well as for labour, insurance and freight) in the following cases:-

-- Engines and certain specified parts which fail abroad and are re-imported.
+- Engines and certain specified parts which fail abroad and re-imported.

-- Engines or certain specified parts sent abroad as a standby for replacement of a defective one and subsequently brought back to India in the same condition without being installed on an aircraft.
+- Aircraft engines or certain specified parts sent abroad as a standby for replacement of a defective one and subsequently brought back to India in the same condition without installing on an aircraft.

 - Engines and certain specified parts lent by an Indian company to a foreign Company.

-- Exemption to catering cabin equipments and food and drink on re-importation by the aircrafts of the Indian Airlines Corporation from foreign flights subject to the condition that the goods were not taken on board at any foreign port or place.
+- Exemption to catering cabin equipment and food and drink on re-importation by the aircraft of the Indian Airlines Corporation from foreign flights subject to the condition that the goods were not taken on board at any foreign port or place.

-- Exemption to catering cabin equipments and food and drink on re-importation by the aircrafts of the Indian Airlines.
+- Exemption to catering cabin equipment and food and drink on re-importation by the aircraft of the Indian Airlines.